cor984/Firepower/README.md

 Firepower
 =========

-The minecraft gun mod FirePower.
+The minecraft gun mod FirePower.<br>
 This mod will use your trigger finger.
 Get ready to make your weapons and take some revange on some creepers!!!

 Credits
 ========
-Cor984          Main Programmer
+Cor984:          Main Programmer<br>
-LMGguy          Main Artist
+LMGguy:          Main Artist

 Licence
 =========